solotanktank/KA/README.md

-# Script
+# Check Key
-Script Tong Hop Cua GoS
+By KA